-The Church of St. Michael in Cilycwm was probably erected at the beginning of the 14th century, as it did not appear on the list of temples from 1291.
+The Church of St. Michael in Cilycwm was probably erected at the beginning of the 14th century, as it did not appear on the list from 1291 (Taxatio).
 At the end of the fourteenth century, a tower was added to it, and in the fifteenth century it was enlarged by a side aisle.
 In the eighteenth century, some of the windows and roof truss were replaced in the older nave and chancel, while the interior was covered with wall polychromes.
 In the 19th century and in the years 1905-1909, the building was renovated.